 The Children’s Commissioner for Wales’ resources are a tool for learners, staff and governors of schools and settings to map the costs that might be difficult for children and families to afford – both over the course of the school day and over the school year.
 The resources can support schools and settings to find practical solutions to reduce the cost of the school day.

 Many care-experienced learners, including looked after children and adopted children, will have found lockdown difficult.
 Due to lockdown measures, some children will have had limited face-to-face contact with their birth families and their support network, including social workers.
 For some families, lockdown will have put pressures on foster placements leading to placement breakdowns.
 For some children, lockdown measures will have made it difficult to maintain contact with friends and these relationships will now need to be re-established.

 These circumstances may have resulted in care-experienced children feeling isolated and contributed to increased trauma and attachment issues.
 Many schools and settings have received trauma and attachment training, which is invaluable in being able to fully support care experienced learners.
-Further information on trauma and attachment is provided in the Operational guidance for schools and settings from autumn term.
+Further information on trauma and attachment is provided in the Operational guidance for schools and settings.